riboviz/riboviz/docs/run-vignette.md

   - Makes length-sensitive alignments in compressed h5 format using `bam_to_h5.R`.
   - Generates summary statistics, and analyses and QC plots for both RPF and mRNA datasets using `generate_stats_figs.R`.
 This includes estimated read counts, reads per base, and transcripts per million for each ORF in each sample.
 * Collates TPMs across all processed fastq.gz files, using `collate_tpms.R`.
-* The workflow can parallelize partos of its operation over many processes (`nprocesses`):
+* The workflow can parallelize part of of its operation over many processes (`nprocesses`):
   - This value is used to configure `hisat2`, `samtools sort`, `bam_to_h5.R` and `generate_stats_figs.R`.
   - For `cutadapt` and Python 3, the number of available processors on the host will be used.
   - For `cutadapt` and Python 2, its default of 1 processor will be used as `cutadapt` cannot run in parallel under Python 2.